 The SME Programme

 In the 1960s KfW concentrated on promoting foreign investment.
-Only in the early 70s did it return to its original focus: promoting the domestic economy.
+Only in the early 1970s did it return to its original focus: promoting the domestic economy.
 In 1971 KfW opened its first very own credit programme – the SME Programme – refinanced exclusively using capital market funds.
 This enabled the bank to offer SMEs long-term investment loans while maintaining the principle of subsidiarity and on-lending through banks.
 The launch of this KfW-run programme took considerable pressure off the ERP – whose promotional resources up to that point had often been exhausted by the end of the year.
-In 1971, the year the SME Programme was launched, the volume of commitments under the programme was 255.6 million euros.
-By 1989 this figure had grown to 3 billion euros.
+In 1971, the year the SME Programme was launched, the volume of commitments under the programme was EUR 255.6 million.
+By 1989 this figure had grown to EUR 3 billion.